kmotoko/server-guideline/README.md

 ALTER USER 'username'@'mysql_client_IP' PASSWORD EXPIRE INTERVAL 0 DAY;
 FLUSH PRIVILEGES;  # reload the stored user information
 ```
-Remember that even if you edit the config file, if you do not restart `mysqld`, it will not take effect for the users created in subsequent steps.
+Remember that even if you edit the config file, if you do not restart `mysql daemon`, it will not take effect for the users created in subsequent steps.
 Thus quickly edit `/etc/mysql/my.cnf` to include the following:
 ```
 [mysqld]
 default_password_lifetime=0
 ```
-Restart by `sudo systemctl restart mysqld`
+Restart by `sudo systemctl restart mysql`

 + MySQL Root account should never be used to connect a web app/monitoring server to a MySQL server.
 Create other accounts with restrictive privileges for these purposes. **If using Django, create two users: one for the daily usage with very restrictive permissions, the other for migrations.**.
 In general, use a different user for each web applications connecting to the database.
 If one application gets compromised and the attacker has access to the database, they will not be able to access other databases.
 ```